MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-llm-evaluation-phase-content.md

 **Calculating**

-You can use an LLM to calculate the utilization.
-You can pass the response and the context containing the chunks to the LLM.
-You can ask the LLM to determine the number of chunks that entail the answer.
+You can use a large language model to calculate the utilization.
+You can pass the response and the context containing the chunks to the large language model.
+You can ask the large language model to determine the number of chunks that entail the answer.

 **Evaluating**